ZhongkuiMa/torchvnnlib/README.md

-# torchvnnlib: Supercharge Your Neural Network Verification with PyTorch
+# torchvnnlib: Convert VNN-LIB to PyTorch Tensors

 [**VNN-LIB**](https://www.vnnlib.org/) is the global standard for neural network verification benchmarks.
 It powers [**VNN-COMP (International Verification of Neural Networks Competition)**](https://www.aiverification.org/2025/) and is widely adopted by researchers worldwide.
 However, `.vnnlib` files can be inefficient to load, and cumbersome to integrate into modern tensor-based computation frameworks.